MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 # Data mappings

-Data mappings are used during ingestion to map incoming data to columns inside Kusto tables.
+Data mappings are used during ingestion to map incoming data to columns inside tables.

 Kusto supports different types of mappings, both `row-oriented` (CSV, JSON, AVRO and W3CLOGFILE), and `column-oriented` (Parquet and ORC).